Considering a Breast Augmentation?

 If you’re here, you’re probably still deciding if breast augmentation surgery is something you’d like to pursue.
 It’s exciting to think about getting a new look, but’s its equally important to make sure your new look—and the procedure to help you get there—fits into your life.

 Sorting through all the information available on breast augmentation can become confusing or overwhelming.
-We have more than 25 years experience with the procedure, and we want to help you understand all of the facts that will be important in your decision-making process.
+Our plastic surgeons have plenty of experience with the procedure, some more than 30 years, and we want to help you understand all of the facts that will be important in your decision-making process.

 Know the Myths About Breast Augmentation